radiant-rstats/docker/install/rsm-msba-windows-1909.md

 ## Optional

-Download and install the Microsoft <a href="https://github.com/microsoft/winget-cli/releases/download/v0.1.41821-preview/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.appxbundle" target="_blank">App Installer</a>.
-After completing the install, open PowerShell and copy-and-paste the code below to install Python3 and VSCode.
-Note: You may have to right-click to copy-and-paste the code into the terminal
+Open PowerShell and copy-and-paste the code below to install Python3 and VSCode.
+Note: You may have to right-click to copy-and-paste the code into PowerShell

 ```bash
 winget install -e Python.Python;